 Free from harsh chemicals, it’s an affordable sulfate-free shampoo.
 More suitable for hair that’s normal to oily.
 But if your hair is dry, skip the matching conditioner and use a good highly moisturizing conditioner.

 The shampoo comes in an inverted cute tube packaging that is travel-friendly.
-The tube has a flip-top cap which shuts with a click, effectively preventing any leakage of the product.
-The scent of strawberries feels heavenly in the shower and lingers in hair.
+The tube has a flip-top cap that shuts with a click, effectively preventing any leakage of the product.
+The scent of strawberries feels heavenly in the shower and lingers in your hair.

-Not Your Mothers Way to Grow Long & Strong Hair Shampoo is not an overnight miracle cure for hair that does not grow or is over-processed, but it will help you, and as a regular shampoo, it is quite effective.
-It will clean your hair, give you nice volume and lots of gorgeous shine.
+Not Your Mother's Way to Grow Long & Strong Hair Shampoo is not an overnight miracle cure for hair that does not grow or is over-processed, but it will help you, and as a regular shampoo, it is quite effective.
+It will clean your hair and give it nice volume and lots of gorgeous shine.

 - Cruelty-free product